Is this the best Black Friday deal for bibliophiles? Top Kindle Unlimited discount

-If you're a big book fan - or want to be - you've probably already checked out the Black Friday Kindle deals.
+If you're a big book fan – or want to be – you've probably already explored the Black Friday Kindle deals.
 Well, what if we told you that there was another discount you need to check out?

-Amazon's Kindle Unlimited digital book, magazine and comic book service has its own Black Friday deal too - you can get your first three months' subscription for the price of one month.
+Amazon's Kindle Unlimited service, which grants access to thousands of digital books, magazines and comic books for a monthly fee, has its own Black Friday deal, too.
+For reasons beyond our understanding, the offering differs slightly between regions: US consumers can get four months for half a normal month's subscription rate of $4.99, while in the UK you can get your first three months' subscription for the price of one month.
 That's £7.99 for three months, when normally it'd be one.

 Kindle Unlimited: three months for £7.99 (save £15.98)